 Real-time river conditions and float planning powered by live USGS gauge data.
 Learn how we help you find the perfect time to float.

-Eddy is a Missouri River float trip planner that combines real-time water conditions, access point information, and float time estimates to help you plan the perfect river trip.
+Eddy is a river float trip planner that combines real-time water conditions, access point information, and float time estimates to help you plan the perfect river trip.
 Unlike static guides, Eddy pulls live data from USGS gauges every hour to give you accurate, up-to-date conditions.

-Thresholds vary by river and gauge location.
-Visit the Gauges page to see specific thresholds for each gauge station.
+Thresholds vary by river and gauge.
+Visit the Gauges page to see specifics for each station.

 Water levels are well below what's generally needed for floating.
 Depending on the river section, you may encounter long stretches of exposed gravel bars, shallow riffles, and areas where floating simply isn't practical.
 Upper and lower sections of a river may vary.